mdaffin/disconnected.systems/site/blog/nim-on-adruino/index.md

 deadCodeElim = "on"
 ```

-I could not get the os flag to work in the config, so that is the only one that needs to be passed on the command line.
-You can now compile and upload the program with
+The os flag is the only one I could not get to work in the config and needs to
+be passed in on the command line.
+You can now compile and upload the program
+with

 ```bash
 nim c --os:standalone hello.nim